 Hurrah!
-The year is 2019 and in a Galaxy’s Edge, not so far far away (well, America), the out-of-this-world moment all Star Wars fans have been waiting for has arrived.
-The ALL NEW ‘Star Wars land’, or rather Disney’s Star Wars: Galaxy’s Edge is now open at Disneyland Park in Anaheim, California.
+In a Galaxy’s Edge, not so far far away (well, America), the out-of-this-world moment all Star Wars fans have been waiting for has arrived.
+The ALL NEW ‘Star Wars land’, or rather Disney’s Star Wars: Galaxy’s Edge is now open at Disneyland Park in Anaheim, California and Disney’s Hollywood Studios at Walt Disney World in Orlando.
 In a quick Star Wars land update, here are a few things you need to know about Star Wars: Galaxy’s Edge before you jet off:

-Star Wars: Galaxy’s Edge in Orlando opens on the 29th August 2019 and is set to be a mega crowd-fest of epic proportions.
-Lines for the main ride, Millennium Falcon: Smuggler’s Cove, are expected to be at least five hours or more for at least three months after the official opening date (and probably longer).
+Star Wars: Galaxy’s Edge in Orlando opened on the 29th August 2019 and is a mega crowd-fest of epic proportions.
+Lines for the main ride, Millennium Falcon: Smuggler’s Cove were at least five hours or more for the first three months after the official opening date.
 Ouch.
 However, super Star Wars fans in the know will be up to speed with the news that the original Disneyland Park in Los Angeles, California, has an identical Star Wars land – also called Star Wars: Galaxy’s Edge – and it is now open for intergalactic business!
 We were lucky enough to get a glimpse at the park with the IPW US Travel Association on opening week in Anaheim, so here is the key information and some top tips for visiting Disney’s Star Wars land in style.

 Everything you need to know about Star Wars Galaxy’s Edge – Disney’s new Star Wars land

 A virtual tour of the new Star Wars park – watch the video from preview day below!

 By the way, you can subscribe to our growing YouTube channel here